peterjc/thapbi-pict/INSTALL.rst

 Installation
 ============

-We recommend installing this tool on Linux using the `Conda <https://conda.io/>`__ packaging system, via the `BioConda <https://bioconda.github.io/>`__ channel, which will handle *all* the dependencies:
+We recommend installing this tool on Linux or macOS using the `Conda
+<https://conda.io/>`__ packaging system, via the `BioConda
+<https://bioconda.github.io/>`__ channel, which will handle
+*all* the dependencies:

 .. code:: bash

    $ conda install thapbi_pict

-The same should work on macOS, but the command line dependencies likely rule out using Windows directly.
+The availability of all the command line dependencies likely rules out using Windows.

-Alternatively, since the software is on the `Python Package Index (PyPI) <https://pypi.python.org/>`__, the following command will install it along with its Python dependencies:
+Alternatively, since the software is on the `Python Package Index (PyPI)
+<https://pypi.python.org/>`__, the following command will install it along
+with its Python dependencies:

 .. code:: bash

    $ pip install thapbi_pict

 However, in this case you will still need to install various external command line tools like ``hmmer``, and others which are only used for some classifiers (like ``blast`` and ``swarm``).
 If you have BioConda setup, use the following:

 .. code:: bash

    $ conda install --file requirements-ext.txt

-On a typical Linux system most of the tools required will be available via the default distribution packages, although not always under the same package name.
+If you are not using Conda,  then on a typical Linux system most of the tools required will be available via the default distribution packages, although not always under the same package name.

 On Debian (with the efforts of DebianMed), or Ubuntu Linux, try: